InochiFumetsu/district_12/README.md

     > https://docs.python.org/3/using/index.html

-    - be sure to add python to the local PATH variable during installation<br><br>
+        be sure to add python to the local PATH variable during installation
   - **Must have the following python modules installed**:<br>
     (*minimum versions listed next to modules*)
     - **numpy** (v1.23.5)<br>